nuuuwan/news_lk3_data/README.md

 It is appropriate to introduce the proposed courses in accordance with the recommendations by the task force appointed for the formation of a national strategy and plan related to AI.

 As part of the strategic plan, a pilot project has been designed to introduce AI courses to general education.

-Accordingly, the Cabinet had approved the proposal presented by the President in his capacity as Technology and Education Minister to implement the said pilot project with the support of Microsoft, as follows:

 ...